jessetrieu123/sports-team/README.md

 ## Running tests

-Frontend tests - navigate to frontend folder and run 'npm test' - this will run the frontend tests
+Frontend tests - navigate to frontend folder and run 'npm test' - this will run the frontend tests.
+If prompted, to run all tests, type 'a'.

-Backend tests - navigate to backend folder and run 'npm test' - this will run the backend tests
+Backend tests - navigate to backend folder and run 'npm test' - this will run the backend tests.

 ## Migration explanation